 The secretion of excess hormone removes needed calcium from the bones, leading most noticeably to osteoporosis.
 Hyperparathyroidism can also cause damage to the nervous system, which relies on calcium, and the kidneys, which are critical to conserving calcium.

 Hyperparathyroidism occurs when a tumor develops in one of the parathyroid glands.
 Nearly 99 percent of these tumors, which occur in only one out of every 50,000 people, are benign.
-More women than men are diagnosed with the disease, which occurs commonly between the ages of 30 and 55.
+More women than men are diagnosed with this parathyroid disease, which occurs commonly between the ages of 30 and 55.

 There are two types of hyperparathyroidism – Parathyroid Adenoma and Parathyroid Hyperplasia.

 A parathyroid adenoma is the enlargement of a parathyroid gland.
 This is referred to as primary hyperparathyroidism.
 Approximately 93 percent of all hyperparathyroidism patients are diagnosed with a single adenoma.
 The tumor in the diseased gland secretes extra hormone, causing the healthy glands to react by becoming dormant.
 This inactivity causes the healthy glands to eventually shrink (sometimes to the size of a grain of rice) while the diseased gland grows larger.